EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 Sometimes, it's useful to display values which are not entity properties.
-For example, if your `Customer` entity defines the `firstName` and `lastName` properties, you may want to just display a column called `Name` with both values merged.
+For example, if your `Customer` entity defines the `firstName` and `lastName` properties, you may want to display a column called `Name` with both values merged.
 These are called *virtual properties* because they don't really exist as Doctrine entity properties.

 First add the virtual property to the entity configuration as any other property: